 Yep!
 Fresh spinach really needs only about 1-2 minutes of cooking time in this recipe whereas frozen spinach will need about 5 minutes.
 Just add the frozen spinach in at the same time you add in the tomatoes and coconut milk for this recipe to be cooked in the same amount of time.

-Okay I'm going to be honest with you here, not really.
+Okay I'm going to be honest with you here, there is not a great substitute.
 Canned coconut milk has way more fat and creaminess than any other milk substitute and adds a unique flavor to this tomato chickpea curry with spinach.

 That being said, if you truly don't want to use coconut milk, you can try making this with a milk substitute and also add in 1 Tbsp of arrowroot powder or cornstarch to help the curry get thicker.
 Again, it will not taste the same as I intended this recipe to taste, but it's a good option if you don't have the option of canned coconut milk.